someonesdad1/hobbyutil/project_list.rst

 ====

 | `math/AnalyticGeometry.pdf <math/AnalyticGeometry.pdf>`_ (4311)
 |   Contains formulas relating to analytic geometry and other math stuff I need to look up on a regular basis.
-I'm looking for a new maintainer of this document.
 | `math/BusinessCardMathTables.pdf <math/BusinessCardMathTables.pdf>`_ (524)
 |   A document containing small math tables that will print out to be about the size of a business card.
 | `math/Concise300.pdf <math/Concise300.pdf>`_ (503)